|The School Board of Monroe County|

 |Bylaws & Policies|

 It is the policy of the School Board to maintain an education and work environment that is free from all forms of unlawful harassment, including sexual harassment.
 This commitment applies to all School District operations, programs, and activities.
 All students, administrators, teachers, staff, and all other school personnel share responsibility for avoiding, discouraging, and reporting any form of unlawful harassment.
 This policy applies to unlawful conduct occurring on school property, or at another location if such conduct occurs during an activity sponsored by the Board.

-The Board will vigorously enforce its prohibition against discriminatory harassment based on sex (including sexual orientation and gender identity), race, color, ethnicity, national origin, religion, marital status, ,disability, genetic information, or age that are traits protected by Federal civil rights laws (hereinafter referred to as unlawful harassment), and encourages those within the School District community as well as third parties, who feel aggrieved to seek assistance to rectify such problems.
-The Board will investigate all allegations of unlawful harassment and in those cases where unlawful harassment is substantiated; the Board will take immediate steps to end the harassment, prevent its reoccurrence, and remedy its effects.
+The Superintendent will vigorously enforce its prohibition against discriminatory harassment on the basis of race, color, national origin, sex (including sexual orientation, transgender status, or gender identity), disability (including HIV, AIDS, or sickle cell trait), marital status, pregnancy, age (except as authorized by law), religion, military status, ancestry, or genetic information which are classes protected by State and/or Federal law (collectively, "protected classes") (hereinafter referred to as unlawful harassment), and encourages those within the School District community as well as third parties, who feel aggrieved to seek assistance to rectify such problems.
+The Superintendent/Superintendentís Designee will investigate all allegations of unlawful harassment and in those cases where unlawful harassment is substantiated, the Superintendent/Superintendentís Designee will take immediate steps to end the harassment, prevent its reoccurrence, and remedy its effects.
 Individuals who are found to have engaged in unlawful harassment will be subject to appropriate disciplinary action.